 Categories of Candidates

-For Female Candidates of General Category including Female Dependent of ESM of Haryana Only
+For all Female candidates of General category including Female Dependent of ESM of Haryana only.

-For Male & Female candidates of PH (with atleast 40% disability) categories of Haryana only.
+For all Physically Handicapped candidates (with at least 40% disability) categories of Haryana only

 The cost of Application form will be Rs.1050 for General Category and Rs.300 for Reserved Category of Haryana if obtained by post.
 The candidate must write his name, address in block letters and name of the post for which application form is required and category of form alongwith requierd fee as stated.